Murder of Muriel McKay: Trial

 Based on the evidence, the Hosein brothers were arrested and sent to trial on 14 September 1970, with the prosecution led by Peter Rawlinson.
-At trial it was learned that Arthur, a tailor in Hackney, was experiencing financial difficulty after buying Rooks Farm in May 1968.
+At trial it emerged that Arthur, a tailor in Hackney, had been experiencing financial difficulty after buying Rooks Farm in May 1968.
 The Hoseins decided to kidnap Anna Murdoch after watching her husband being interviewed on television about his recent purchase of the News of the World and The Sun newspapers on 3 October 1969.
-However, confusion arose when the Hoseins followed Murdoch's chauffeured Rolls-Royce to the house in Arthur Road, which they assumed to be the Murdoch family residence, but it was actually the residence of the McKays.
-Unbeknownst to the brothers, Murdoch had loaned the car to Alick for a few weeks while he and his wife were in Australia.
+Confusion arose when the brothers followed Murdoch's chauffeured Rolls-Royce to the house in Arthur Road, which they assumed to be the Murdoch family residence, but which was in fact the home of the McKays.
+Unbeknownst to them, Murdoch had lent the car to Alick for a few weeks while he and his wife were in Australia.

-Throughout the case, each brother tried to put the blame on the other, although it was soon determined that Arthur was the dominant sibling.
-The Hoseins were charged with murder, kidnap and blackmail, and convicted at the Old Bailey on 6 October 1970.
-When imposing life sentences on the pair, plus twenty-five years in Arthur's case and fifteen in Nizamodeen's, the trial judge, Mr Justice Shaw, said their "conduct was cold-blooded and abominable".
-Despite investigation, it was never established what happened to Muriel's remains, though there was speculation that the brothers had fed them to their guard dogs or pigs.
+Throughout the case, each brother attempted to place responsibility on the other, although it was soon established that Arthur was the dominant sibling.
+The Hoseins were charged with murder, kidnap, and blackmail, and were convicted at the Old Bailey on 6 October 1970.
+When imposing life sentences on both men, plus 25 years in Arthur's case and 15 in Nizamodeen's, the trial judge, Mr Justice Shaw, said their "conduct was cold-blooded and abominable".
+Despite extensive investigation, it was never established what happened to Muriel's remains, although there was speculation that the brothers had disposed of them by feeding them to their guard dogs or pigs.